Contact lenses: What to know before you buy

 Soft contact lenses

-Soft contact lenses are the most popular type of contact lens both in the United States and worldwide.
-Soft contact lenses can be used to correct various vision problems, including:
+Soft contact lenses are the most commonly prescribed contact lenses.
+They can be used to correct various vision problems, including:

 - Nearsightedness (myopia)

 - Age-related loss of close-up vision (presbyopia)

 Soft contact lenses are comfortable and easier to adapt to than rigid gas permeable lenses.
 Soft contact lenses come in various types, such as:

 - Daily wear lenses.
 One-day lenses are made for one-day wear.
 You remove and dispose of them at night.
 Other options include two-week disposable lenses, monthly disposable lenses and, for some prescriptions, quarterly disposable lenses.
 Typically, you remove these lenses each night for cleaning and disinfecting.